verrannt/tintml/README.md

 Tint has five main functions that can be easily incorporated into your scripts and allow Tint to render colorful outputs.
 These are:

-### Print
+### Print/PrintH

-`print` is to be used like the ordinary Python print statement, and replaces some of the colours used. `printh` prints the text it's provided with in bold yellow, which is useful for headlines when entering a new part of the script.
+`print` is to be used like the ordinary Python print statement, and replaces some of the colours used.

+`printh` prints the text it's provided with in bold yellow, which is useful for headlines when entering a new part of the script.
 For example, you can use `printh` when processing data, training or testing your model, to differentiate the different parts of the script visually.

 ```py
 # Enter the 'Training' part of your script